Russ Harvey Consulting - Computer and Internet Services

 Perhaps a new video card or more RAM will improve performance.
 A larger monitor or faster solid state hard drive with more capacity may be all you need.

-Keep in mind that desktop computers are much easier to upgrade than laptops and not all new technologies can be purchased economically as addons (if at all).
+Keep in mind that desktop computers are much easier to upgrade than laptops.
+Not all new technologies can be purchased economically as addons (if at all).

 Upgrading Windows

-Up until the middle of 2019 I generally recommended that people stay with Windows 7 rather than moving to Windows 10, particularly on older systems for the following reasons:
+I've generally recommended that people stay with Windows 10 rather than moving to Windows 11, particularly on older but functional systems, for the following reasons:

 Ultimately the solution depends upon your requirements and how important Windows is to you.